 TS633 • The Church and Social Issues.
 3 Credits.
 An in-depth study of contemporary social challenges and questions, particularly in North American society, but with a view to the reality of globalization.
 The guiding question is: How does Scripture and the Gospel apply to the most difficult and pressing issues of the day and how can the church be involved?
+Particular issues are at the discretion of the instructor, but they day and how can the church be involved?
 Particular issues are at the discretion of the instructor, but they will likely include (though not be limited to): diversity and racism, human sexuality, economics and poverty, and food and agriculture.